Chapter 1 Resurrections

 Fran was aware of the sound of her own breathing and opened her eyes.
 Looking around she found herself on a very comfortable sofa in a living room that felt somewhat familiar.
 Fran was immediately excited, but at once also embarrassed to find she was naked.
 Looking down at her body she was thrilled to see it was youthful again.
 With a great sense of relief, she saw a wardrobe with open doors across the room; it was full of clothes that looked like hers.
 She hurried over and got herself dressed.

 Fran didn’t have to know everything to guess that she wasn’t in Hell and was therefore probably about to meet God.
-She rubbed her hands together, and as she did so, she noticed that all her liver spots were gone and her whole body was zinging with life.
+She rubbed her hands together, and as she did so, she noticed that all her liver spots had disappeared and her whole body was zinging with life.
 She was impressed with how real everything felt.

-Fran tried to remember her final memories.
-She remembered being surrounded by her children and her grandchildren in the hospital bed.
-She remembered that she had skin cancer.
-She remembered the beeps of the machines keeping her sedated.
-She remembered the foreign nurses with their accents she didn’t like.
-However, she was pleased that she didn’t remember the actual moment of death.
+Fran tried to recollect her final memories.
+She remembered that she had skin cancer and had been surrounded by her children and her grandchildren in the hospital bed.
+She remembered the beeps of the machines keeping her sedated and the foreign nurses with their accents that she didn’t like.
+However, she was pleased that she couldn’t recall the actual moment of death.

 Fran began to look around the room.
 It was simply furnished and illuminated with what she presumed was sunlight.
 Fran felt that maybe God’s living room could be a little more impressive and wondered why she was on her own.